Welcome to the experience economy, where a winning customer engagement strategy sets your business apart from your competition.

 - Make the first impression count.
 If you can, offer real-time support and keep the conversation going once you have your customer’s attention.
 A customer engagement platform that offers chat support is a popular tool many businesses use.

 - Leave no stone unturned.
 Engage your customers across multiple channels like Facebook, email, text.
 Technology has made it possible to always be connected with your customers.
 Take advantage of it!
-Software like Birdeye can be used to collect all your customer communications in one convenient location.
+Solutions like Birdeye Messaging can be used to collect all your customer communications in one convenient location.

 - Identify points of interaction by observing customer behavior in real-time.
 Analytics help you understand your customers and help you meet their needs.

 - Personalize your services.
 Generic marketing no longer works.
 Customers want to feel like you’re talking to them in person.